How to floss your teeth properly

 What are the visible signs of not flossing?

 Bleeding of the gums when you brush, even if you are a flosser, is an indication of inflammation.
 So are loose teeth, a change in your bite, red rather than pink gums, puffiness of the gums, a bad taste and bad breath.
 In the office, when patients complain of bad breath or a bad taste, the first thing that we ask them is if they are flossing daily.

 Flossing removes plaque and bacteria that you cannot reach with your toothbrush.
 If you don’t floss, you are missing more than one-third of your tooth surface.
 Plaque is the main cause of gum disease.
 It is an invisible bacterial film that develops on your teeth every day.

 Within 24 to 36 hours, plaque hardens into tartar (also called calculus), which can only be removed by professional cleaning.
 Floss at least once a day and plaque never get the chance to harden into tartar.
 Getting into the habit of daily flossing is easier when you floss while doing something else like watching TV or listening to music, for example.

 What’s the correct way to floss?

-1.)
-Always floss BEFORE you brush in order to clean BETWEEN your teeth where the brush doesn’t reach.
+in order to clean Between your teeth where the brush doesn’t reach.
 Be methodical!
 Start on the upper right, and progress to the upper left.
 Then floss the bottom left, and move to the lower right.